UPPMAX/programming_formalisms/docs/index.md

 <br/><br/>

-# Welcome to the Programming formalisms course!
+# Welcome to the Programming Formalisms course!

 </center>

-!!! info "Programming formalisms"
+!!! info "Programming Formalisms goal"

-    - give scientists with some experience in programming and scripting:
-      - an **understanding** of the **underlying principles** of software development, design, and programming.
+Give scientists with some experience in programming and scripting an understanding of formal principles of software development.

-    - strengthen the **understanding** of:
-      - more **advanced programming concept**s
-      - **ability to produce** more reusable scripts through modular programming
-      - enable a better **understanding** of how to evaluate a script or programs **performance**.
-    - encourage the **use of software development tools**, like:
-      - Unified Model Language
+Teach evidence-based or expert-recommended best practices on how to:

+- [RICHEL: Lars, would you agree?] write design documents for a project
+- work as a team
+- share code
+- develop code
+- test code
+- optimize code
+- [RICHEL: Lars, would you agree?] write reusable code
+- [RICHEL: Björn, would you agree?] deploy code

+Understand and do formal software development practices:

+- [RICHEL: Lars, would you agree?] understand, use and create a UML class diagram
+- understand and use a formal git branching model
+- understand and use a formal GitHub workflow
+- understand and practice social coding, such as pair programming and code reviews
-      - Git and Github
+- understand and use a run-time speed profiler
-    - convince the benefits of **sharing and social coding**

 <center>
 <br>